sjadams5331/MedNet-Enterprise-Lab/02-MedNet-FileServer/01-ad-integration.md

 The join was not straightforward, and the path to success is worth preserving because the failures are common and the error messages are misleading.

-**Attempt 1 — `realm join`** failed with a Kerberos encryption negotiation error (`Couldn't set password for computer account: Message stream modified`).
-This initially looked like a time-sync problem but was not — it was the encryption types being negotiated for the computer account password.
+**Attempt 1: `realm join`** failed with a Kerberos encryption negotiation error (`Couldn't set password for computer account: Message stream modified`).
+This initially looked like a time-sync problem but was not; it was the encryption types being negotiated for the computer account password.

-**Attempt 2 — `net ads join`** failed with `This operation is only allowed for the PDC`.
+**Attempt 2: `net ads join`** failed with `This operation is only allowed for the PDC`.
 This was resolved by correcting `smb.conf` to use `security = ADS` (above).

-**Attempt 3 — `net ads join`** then failed with `No logon servers available`, despite ports `135`, `389`, and `445` all being open and DC services confirmed running.
+**Attempt 3: `net ads join`** then failed with `No logon servers available`, despite ports `135`, `389`, and `445` all being open and DC services confirmed running.

-**Working solution** — pre-authenticate as the domain administrator to obtain a Kerberos ticket, then join using that ticket:
+**Working solution:** pre-authenticate as the domain administrator to obtain a Kerberos ticket, then join using that ticket:

 ```bash
 kinit Administrator@MEDNET.LAB